 You can find more information about the regulations for exams and resits in Part A of the Teaching and Examination Regulations (OER), Article 4, Assessment and examinations.

-To resit a (final) examination that you have already passed, you must submit a written request (in order to inform the Education Desk and the lecturer) within five working days of the examination’s inspection session using the form below.
+If you wish to resit a (final) examination that you have already passed, please inform the lecturer within five working days of the examination’s inspection session.

 Please note: in the event of a resit, the most recent result will apply.